Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

  #### Assessment Questions
  - Are there tags on the workloads services, and does the tagging strategy align with organizational needs?

-#### Assessment Questions
-- Are roles and responsibilities identified (e.g., Network Engineer, Security, Application Owners/Developers, etc) and mapped to roles based on least privilege?

 ## Incident Management